What's Included in the Price

 What Affects the Cost

 - Pool surround vs general patio.
-Pool surrounds need P4/R11 rated tiles, which limits your options and increases material cost.
-The tiling must also coordinate with the pool builder's waterproofing and coping.
+Pool surrounds need P4/R11 rated tiles with a Class B barefoot classification, which limits your options and raises material cost.
+The tiling must coordinate with the pool builder's waterproofing and coping.
+Expect labour rates of $85–$150/m2 for pool surrounds versus $50–$85/m2 for a standard patio.

 - Slab condition and fall.
-Outdoor slabs must slope away from the house at minimum 1:100.
-If the existing slab has poor fall or is cracked, a new screed layer adds $40–$75/m2.
+Outdoor slabs must slope away from the house at minimum 1:100 (1cm per metre).
+If the existing slab has poor fall or is cracked, a new screed layer adds $40–$75/m2 before tiling can begin.

 - Steps and edges.
-Outdoor steps need slip-resistant tiles on treads and bullnose or capping tiles on edges.
+Outdoor steps need slip-resistant tiles on treads and bullnose or capping tiles on edges ($15–$30 per lineal metre).
 Each step adds cutting and fitting time.

 A small courtyard retile in a Marrickville terrace on a flat slab with porcelain pavers sits toward $2,000.
-A large entertaining area with pool surround in a Vaucluse home, involving natural stone, slab correction, steps, salt-rated grout, and pool coping coordination pushes toward $12,000.
+A large entertaining area with pool surround in a Vaucluse home, involving travertine, slab correction, steps, salt-rated epoxy grout, and pool coping coordination pushes toward $12,000.

 Sydney-Specific Considerations

-Sydney's outdoor tiling market is driven by the eastern suburbs pool and entertaining culture, and by the practical requirements of tiling in a coastal city.
+Sydney's outdoor tiling market splits into two distinct segments: the eastern suburbs pool and entertaining culture, and the practical requirements of tiling in a coastal city where salt air reaches well inland.

 Eastern suburbs pool areas.
-Vaucluse, Rose Bay, Bronte, Coogee.
+Vaucluse, Rose Bay, Bronte, Coogee, and Randwick.
 Large pool surrounds are the signature outdoor tiling job in these suburbs.
-Natural stone (particularly sandstone and travertine) is the dominant choice for the premium look it provides.
-However, natural stone near a pool requires diligent sealing, and lighter stones can stain from pool chemicals if not maintained.
-Porcelain pavers that mimic natural stone offer a lower-maintenance alternative.
+Travertine (particularly ivory and silver grades at $55–$120/m2) and sandstone are the dominant natural stone choices for the premium aesthetic they provide.
+However, natural stone near a pool requires diligent sealing every one to two years, and lighter stones stain from chlorine splash if not maintained.
+Porcelain pavers that replicate the look of natural stone offer a lower-maintenance alternative with verified slip ratings.
+A good tiler will confirm the exact P-rating and barefoot classification of every tile before purchase.

 Coastal salt exposure.
-Properties along the coast from Manly to Maroubra, and any home with a saltwater pool, need salt-resistant tiles and grout.
-Salt crystallises in grout pores and breaks down standard cement-based products.
-Epoxy grout is the better choice for salt-exposed areas.
-Ask your tiler specifically about salt resistance when getting quotes.
+Properties along the coast from Manly to Maroubra, and any home with a saltwater chlorinator, need salt-resistant tiles and grout.
+Salt-laden air penetrates grout pores and crystallises inside them, expanding and fracturing standard cement-based grout within two to three years.
+Epoxy grout handles salt exposure without degradation.
+When getting quotes for a coastal property, ask your tiler specifically what grout type they plan to use and whether it is rated for salt exposure.

 Inner-city courtyards.
-Surry Hills, Newtown, Balmain, Paddington.
-Small courtyard spaces (10–20m2) that double as the primary outdoor area.
-These jobs are quick but the per-square-metre rate is higher because setup time is fixed.
-Drainage in tight courtyards is often poor, and correcting the fall may be needed before tiling.
+Surry Hills, Newtown, Balmain, Paddington, and Glebe.
+Small courtyard spaces (10–20m2) that often serve as the primary outdoor entertaining area.
+These jobs move quickly but the per-square-metre rate is higher because setup and mobilisation time is fixed regardless of area.
+Drainage in tight courtyards surrounded by building walls is frequently poor, and correcting the fall before tiling is common.
+Many of these properties sit on Sydney's sandstone geology, which provides a stable substrate but can complicate any excavation if footings or drainage adjustments are needed.

 Hiring a Licensed Tiler in NSW

-In NSW, tiling work valued over $5,000 (including GST) requires the tiler to hold a licence from NSW Fair Trading.
-Most pool surround and large patio jobs will exceed this threshold.
+In NSW, tiling work valued over $5,000 (including GST) requires the tiler to hold a Wall and Floor Tiling licence from NSW Fair Trading.
+Most pool surround and large patio jobs exceed this threshold.

 Before hiring: